woss/fork-flyimg/docs/url-options.md

 `bool`
 _Default:_ `false`
-_Description:_ When both width and height are set, this allows the image to be cropped so it fills the **width x height** area.
+_Description:_ When both width and height are set, this allows the image to be cropped, so it fills the **width x height** area.

 **example:`c_1`**